-I'm not denigrating "safety concerns", simply stating that safety, environment and so many other of the softer issues should simply be part of a company's culture as it evolves and not displace productivity and the development of a solid, secure company.
+I'm not denigrating "safety aspects", simply stating that safety, environment and so many other of the softer issues should simply be part of a company's culture as it evolves and not displace productivity and the development of a solid, secure company.

-A few years later in the early '90s, it was Sir Arvi who raised the issue of company "conformance" versus company "performance".
+It was Sir Arvi, a few years later in the early 90s, who raised the issue of Company Conformance versus Performance.

-More recently we have seen companies with immaculate "conformance" records simply go broke.
+More recently we have seen companies with immaculate "conformance" records, simply go broke.

-When I was sketching my notes for today, I looked at the possibility of giving you a brief outline of Sir Arvi's career and then I realized it would have taken my full 30 minutes!
-So instead I'll merge point (1) that is, the multi-dimensional Sir Arvi Parbo and point (2) namely, The Language of leadership, as it's almost impossible to separate these in Sir Arvi's case.
+For today I looked at the possibility of giving you a brief outline of Sir Arvi's career and then I realized it would have taken my full 30 minutes, so instead I'll merge points (1) being the multi-dimensional Sir Arvi Parbo and point (2) being The Language of Leadership, as it's almost impossible to separate these aspects.
+They are fused together.

-What is the Language of leadership?
+What is The Language of Leadership?

+We all know what 'language' is, but what is 'leadership' and how can language be linked to 'leadership'?

 Leaders are people who often say things that are unpopular and then see people change their mind about that particular issue.

 They absolutely ignore opinion polls.

 This has very little to do with high office, although that does help, because there are more people listening.

 However, that doesn't stop people like Prime Ministers talking nonsense.

 So it's possible for people in high office to actually not be leaders in this sense.

-Sometimes those people demand the most approval and get annoyed when people who need approval the least, actually receive the most.
+Sometimes those people demand the most approval and get annoyed that people who need approval the least, actually receive the most.

-There are some immutable laws of leadership
+There are some immutable laws of leadership.
 One is balance.
 If you get too far in front of your troops, you start to look like the enemy.

+General Norman Schwarzkopf, said -

-General Norman Schwarzkopf said, "Leadership is a combination of strategy and character.
+"Leadership is a combination of strategy and character.
 If you must be without one, be without the strategy."

+Woodrow Wilson, said -

-Woodrow Wilson remarked, "We grow by dreams.
+"We grow by dreams.
 All big men are dreamers.
 Some of us let dreams die, but others nourish and protect them, nurse them through bad days ... to the sunshine and light which always comes."